MichelaPozzi/2025-topic-03-group-04/README.md

 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;Altogether, XX proteins were classified as RNA-binding, of which XX exhibited a right shift.
-Excluding the proteins used for model training, XX novel RBPs were identified.
+&nbsp;&nbsp;&nbsp;&nbsp;Excluding the proteins used for model training, XX novel RBPs were identified.

 4.  **Accuracy of Model:**\
     visualise the predictive accuracy of our logistic regression model -\> the predictive accuracy